Ancient universities of Scotland: St Andrews

 The University of St Andrews traces its origin to a society formed in 1410 by Laurence of Lindores, archdeacon Richard Cornwall, bishop William Stephenson and others.
 Bishop Henry Wardlaw (died 1440) issued a charter in 1411 and attracted the most learned men in Scotland as professors.
 In 1413 Avignon Pope Benedict XIII issued six bulls confirming the charter and constituting the society a university.

 All of the ancient universities with the exception of St Andrews were both universities and colleges, with both titles being used.
 However the University of St Andrews was a traditional collegiate university with a number of colleges.
 Today, only two statutory colleges exist: United College and the much smaller St Mary's College for students of theology.

 In 1897 a third college was created when University College Dundee (founded in 1891) was incorporated and absorbed into St Andrews University (1897).
 University College subsequently became Queen's College (1954).
 In 1978 Queen's College separated from the University of St Andrews to become the independent University of Dundee.
 A fourth non-statutory college, St Leonard's College was founded in 1972 using the name of an earlier institution as a formal grouping of postgraduate students.
-In 2022 the university announced its intention to found New College, which would form a new hub for the schools of international relations, management, and finance and economics.
+In 2022, the university announced its intention to found New College, which would form a new hub for the schools of economics and finance, international relations, and management.

 Glasgow

-The University of Glasgow was founded in 1451 by a papal bull of Pope Nicholas V, at the request of King James II, giving Bishop William Turnbull permission to add the university to the city's cathedral.
-Notably, the university has been without its original Bull since 1560, when then-chancellor Archbishop James Beaton took it to France during the Scottish Reformation, where it was lost sometime during the subsequent 150 years.
+The University of Glasgow was founded in 1451 by a charter or papal bull from Pope Nicholas V, at the suggestion of King James II, giving Bishop William Turnbull, a graduate of the University of St Andrews, permission to add a university to the city's Cathedral.
+It is the second-oldest university in Scotland after St Andrews and the fourth-oldest in the English-speaking world.
+The universities of St Andrews, Glasgow, and Aberdeen were ecclesiastical foundations, while Edinburgh was a civic foundation.
+As one of the ancient universities of the United Kingdom, Glasgow is one of only eight institutions to award undergraduate master's degrees in certain disciplines.